csvuniq installed/working (check ~/bin/csvuniq -h)?In which our flying, speaking beasts assemble and become legion

 csvuniq -zc species data/sfv.csv > output/seqs_per_species.csv

-for command mode, then :w<Enter>
+echo "IT WORKED!"Save when done (Esc for command mode, then :w<Enter>).

 chmod +x build.sh